Warfield-Dye Residence

-Warfield-Dye Residence, also known as "Wayside," or "Warfield House," is a historic home located at Elkins, Randolph County, West Virginia.
+Warfield-Dye Residence, also known as "Wayside," or "Warfield House," is a historic home located at Elkins, Randolph County, West Virginia, United States.
 It was built in 1900–1901, and is a large 2 1/2-story brick-and-wood-shingle dwelling in the Queen Anne style.
 It is topped by a hipped roof with dormers and two-story bay.
 It features a large wraparound porch with wooden rail, Tuscan order column supports, and a balustrade along the roof edge.
 The house was built by Harry R. Warfield, son-in-law of Senator Henry G. Davis across from "Graceland".

 It was listed on the National Register of Historic Places in 1997.